The 19th century

 Photograph and colours: Jan Theo Bakker.

-A painting on E40825 fits well on the right part of the wall.
+A painting on ICCD neg.
+E40825 fits well on the right part of the wall.

-On the Floor of the Museum buildings, regio IV, is a photo of a rectangular fragment of a painting in situ: E40850.
-The ICCD provides no further information, but it is clearly the painting that can still be seen on the north-west wall of room 22 of the Caseggiato dell'Ercole.
+In the Virtual Museum, on the Floor of the Museum buildings, regio IV, is a photo of a rectangular fragment of a painting in situ: E40850.
+The ICCD provides no further information, but it is clearly the painting that can still be seen on the north-west wall of room 22 of the Caseggiato dell'Ercole (see the photographs below).
 Architectural motifs can be seen on the ICCD photo.
 The painting is today almost white.
 The top was secured with cement.
-Why a rectangle has been preserved is a mystery to me (were wooden structures around it in antiquity?).
+Why a rectangle has been preserved is not clear (were wooden structures around it in antiquity?).
 But something else is curious.
 Directly to the left of the painting are holes for modern hooks, to support a modern panel, but there are no such holes to the right, and the painting was never detached from the wall.
 It seems that the excavators changed their mind.
 Their first plan was to leave the paintings in the building in the rooms, on modern panels.
-Then they decided to take them to the store rooms, and the rectangular painting then seems to have been forgotten.
+Then they decided to take them to the store rooms, and the rectangular painting seems then to have been forgotten.

 The north-west wall of room 22 of the Caseggiato dell'Ercole.
 Photograph: Jan Theo Bakker.

 On the north-east wall of room 22 are traces of the removal of another painting (see the photographs below).
 Again we see grooves and holes for metal hooks.
-There can be little doubt that the fragment that was removed here is seen on ICCD E40816, in view of the distinct shape of the upper right part.
+There can be little doubt that the fragment that was removed here is seen on ICCD neg.
+E40816 in view of the distinct, curved shape of the upper right part.
 Comparison of the measurements will clinch it.
 Paintings in this same room are mentioned by van Essen.

 The north-east wall of room 22 of the Caseggiato dell'Ercole.
 Photograph: Jan Theo Bakker.